Learning the Value of Value Learning: Setup Formal Preliminaries

 \subsubsection{Modeling Agent Attitudes Regarding Refinement}

-An agent contemplating refinement faces a decision under uncertainty---she must estimate refinement's value without knowing what distinctions she'll discover.
-To model this meta-uncertainty, we equip them with a probability space $(\Omega, \mathcal{F}, \mu_A)_A$ where each $\omega \in \Omega$ represents one possible refinement outcome for act $A$---one way their credences and utilities might settle after careful consideration.
+An agent contemplating value refinement faces a decision under uncertainty: she must estimate the value of refinement without knowing what distinctions she will discover.
+To model this meta-uncertainty, we equip the agent with a probability space $(\Omega, \mathcal{F}, \mu_A)_A$.
+Each $\omega \in \Omega$ represents one possible refinement outcome for act $A$---one way the agent's credences and utilities might settle after careful consideration.